seblin/shcol/doc/python-api.rst

    >>> shcol.print_columnized(items, make_unique=True)
    spam  ham  eggs

-Note that `make_unique` preserves the original order of the given items.
+Note that :option:`make_unique` preserves the original order of the given items.
 This differs from calling the Python standard library's `set()`-constructor, which makes no guarantees about the order of its result.

 Printing directory contents